Innovation, Built-in.

 • 01

-Equipping the Dash-8 with large freight doors for better cargo operations
+Equipping a Dash-8 with a large freight door for better cargo operations

-Teaming up with engineering firm Rockwell Collins, Air Inuit spent three years planning a retrofit of its Dash-8 planes with unique, large freight doors to transport larger cargo.
-These modifications made crucial large items like ATVs and snowmobiles more accessible to Northerners and allowed whole pallets of fragile items like fruits and vegetables to be easily loaded without extra handling.
+Teaming up with engineering firm Rockwell Collins, Air Inuit spent three years planning a retrofit of a Dash-8 with a unique large freight door to transport larger cargo.
+This modification made crucial large items like ATVs and snowmobiles more accessible to Northerners and allows whole pallets of fragile items like fruits and vegetables to be easily loaded without extra handling.

-This streamlined operations, protected staff from injury, maintained the integrity of the aircraft and expanded possibilities for northern commerce and transport.
+This streamlined operation, protects staff from injury, maintains the integrity of the aircraft and expands possibilities for northern commerce and transport.

 • 02